 According to the minister, the Thailand Ambassador lamented that the collapse of the rice mills has increased the unemployment rate in his country from 1.2 per cent to 4 per cent.

 The two claims by Nigeria’s Agriculture minister has generated reactions from all over the country that even Thailand’s Ambassador to Nigeria, whom the Minister quoted to have made those claims, had refuted the claim and denied ever having such misleading and distortion of truths with the Minister.

-As a result Dubawa made several calls to the Ministry of Agriculture requesting the Minister to provide sources for the two claims since the Thai Ambassador had denied making such statement.
+As a result, Dubawa made several calls to the Ministry of Agriculture requesting the Minister to provide sources for the two claims since the Thai Ambassador had denied making such a statement.
 However the spokesperson, Kayode Oyeleye refused to comment on the subject matter.
-Nevertheless we decided to independently look at the correctness of the two statements.
+Nevertheless, we decided to independently look at the correctness of the two statements.